PEZ/PEZ/README.md

 > I had known Peter for his instrumental role in making Clojure accessible to more people and recently I had a chance of working with him for a short while.
 It turns out Peter is not only a brilliant and thoughtful engineer, but also a wonderful person with a big heart.
 His aspiring aura lifts up the spirits of everyone around him and permeates through his work.
 Collaborating with Peter was one of my most memorable experiences.

 – [Andrej Česen](https://github.com/andrejcesen), Senior Mobile Engineer at Pitch

+### As an Open Source contributor

+Please consider! 🙏 I've just added a slot on [my LinkedIn profile](https://www.linkedin.com/in/cospaia/) for this, even. 😀

 ## Contact me